Everything You Need To Know About Electric Blankets

 - Damp patches

 - Loose connections

-Buying your electric blanket
+Shopping tips when picking your electric blanket

-So consider how warm you want your bed to be and check for features such as an overnight heating option.
+So, our advice is to consider how warm you want your bed to be and check for features such as an overnight heating option.

 Always check the cord length

 Having unpacked your new heated blanket and set it up on your bed only to find that the wire doesn’t reach your plug socket would be frustrating.
 When purchasing your electric blanket, it’s always best to ensure that the cord is long enough to reach your nearest plug socket.

 Stay snug in bed for less